pyload/pyload/docs/api/thrift_api.rst

 ==========

 Thrift [1]_ was first developed in-house at facebook, but later published to public domain and developed at Apache Incubator.
-It includes a binary protocol for remote calls, which is much more performant than other data formats like XML, additionally it is available for numerous languages and therefore we choosed it as primary backend for our API.
+It includes a binary protocol for remote calls, which has a much better performance than other data formats like XML, additionally it is available for numerous languages and therefore we choose it as primary backend for our API.

 First of all, you need to know what you can do with our API.
 It lets you do all common task like retrieving download status, manage queue, manage accounts, modify config and so on.